srobinson/a11y-tutorials/src/tabs/tabs.md

 Note the `panelWithHash` function that determines if there is either

-* A panel `id` that corresponds directly to the hash
+* A panel `id` that corresponds directly to the hash;
 * A panel that _contains_ an element that corresponds directly to the hash

-This way, we can reveal the panel for document fragments contained within it.
+This way, we can reveal the panel for document fragments linked within it.
 It uses the `contains` method, which returns `true` for either of the above conditions (it considers elements to 'contain' themselves).

 ```js
 function panelWithHash (hash) {